 It may also be necessary to import all intermediary and root CA public certificates into the key store to establish a trusted chain.

 Assigning Your Certificate to the HTTPS Service

 Now that your Certificate has been created and signed by a Certificate Authority, and the reply has been imported to your key store, you’ll need to assign the certificate to your HTTPS service.
 To do this, navigate to the Service Manager page via the Services drop-down menu.
 Once there, click the Action icon for HTTPS/AS2 Service and select the Edit option.
 On the HTTPS Configuration page, on the left-hand navigation pane, select Listener under the Server section.

 In the Listener pane, navigate to the SSL tab.
-In the SSL tab, set the Key Alias attribute to the name of the newly signed certificate.
-You can enter the name manually or browse for the Key Alias.
-Set the Trust Store File to the same file location that holds your SSL certificate.
-Also ensure that the Key Store Type matches that of the Trust Store File.
+In the SSL tab, set the Certificate Location to System Key Vault.
+For the Key Name, select the name of the newly signed certificate.
 Once finished, Save and Finish your changes.
 Finally, restart the HTTPS/AS2 service by clicking on the Action icon and selecting Restart.

 Still have questions?
 Browse our forum, post a question, or live chat with a technician now!